FTL2826/DataStructures/Sources/DataStructures/LinkedList/README.md

 Complexity: *O(1)*

 ### Append
-Method for appending a new element to end of the list with *O(1)* complexity
+Method for appending a new element to end of the list.
+Complexity: *O(1)*

 ### Print
 Method for printing all elements in command line like an array type [element1, element2, ..., elementn]